AqwamCreates/DataPredict-Neural/docs/API/Models/DeepDoubleStateActionRewardStateActionV2.md

 * averagingRate: The higher the value, the faster the weights changes.
 The value must be set between 0 and 1.

 * discountFactor: The higher the value, the more likely it focuses on long-term outcomes.
 The value must be set between 0 and 1.

+* EligibilityTrace: The eligibility trace object to keep track of credit assignments of state-action pairs.

 #### Returns: